What is a Home Theatre Power Manager

 Do I Need a Home Theater Power Manager?

-You won’t need to worry about voltage surges, lightning strikes, or dirty AC with one of these devices.
+With one of these devices, you won’t need to worry about voltage surges, lightning strikes, or dirty AC.

 Given the sizable investment you will have made towards all your home theater components, it makes sense to protect them.Even with freshly wired homes, current supplies can always be unpredictable, and protection isn’t the only benefit offered either.